AlchemyOptions/docs/javascript/get_option.md

 More info can be found in the [kew documentation](https://github.com/Medium/kew#how-do-i-use-kew).

-## Note on passing non-existent ID
+## Note on passing non-existent IDs

 Most of the time `getOption` will be successful, even if you pass non-existent ID to it.
 Consider the following example: